SinchanaRK/cyclist-capestone/README.md

 ## 1st Case Study of Google Data Analytics Professional Certificate

 ### :clapper: Scenario
-You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in India.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives